 8. The First Liquor license in New York City

-The roaring twenties summon imaged of glittering lights, charming flapper girls and a rapidly rising New York City.
-But Prohibition era’s most notorious elements were probably bootleggers (not unlike Jay Gatsby in F. Scott Fitzgerald’s famous novel The Great Gatsby).
-But when the Prohibition ended the first liquor license in the city was issued to R.H.
+The roaring twenties summon imaged glittering lights, charming flapper girls, and a rapidly rising New York City.
+But the Prohibition era’s most notorious elements were probably bootleggers (not unlike Jay Gatsby in F. Scott Fitzgerald’s famous novel The Great Gatsby).
+But when Prohibition ended, the city’s first liquor license was issued to R.H.
 Macy & Co.
 We’ll raise our glass to that!

 7. Open until midnight on Christmas Eve

-If you’re a last minute shopper, you have Macy’s to thank for store timings during the holidays.
+If you’re a last-minute shopper, you have Macy’s to thank for store timings during the holidays.
 Macy’s became the first store ever to remain open until midnight on Christmas Eve way back in 1867.
-Whether the move was to accommodate anxious last minute shoppers or just to indulge those buying for themselves, we’ll never know.
-But we can definitely say, we’re glad they started the tradition.
+Whether the move was to accommodate anxious last-minute shoppers or just indulge those buying for themselves, we’ll never know.
+But we can definitely say we’re glad they started the tradition.

 6. Introducing Colored bath towels

 This may sound unexpected, but Macy’s was the first to introduce colored bath towels to America in 1932.
 Before that, America had only ever seen or imagined white bath towels.
-The nation’s baths and showers were given a technicolor makeover thanks to the unusual move by Macy’s.
+The nation’s baths and showers were given a technicolor makeover thanks to Macy’s unusual move.
 Besides bath towels, Macy’s also brought tea bags and baked potato to America.